balena-io/deploy-to-balena-action/README.md

 This action is leveraging the `is_final` trait of a release to enable you to develop releases in a way that make it easier to test.

-With this value, we can mark a release as draft so that it is built and available to your devices to be tested but any device tracking latest won't upgrade to it!
+With this value, we can mark a release as draft so that it is built and available to your devices to be tested by manually pinning, but any device tracking latest won't upgrade to it.

 ### Draft release workflow (recommended)